 - Risk hedging and volatility management: Investors can manage market risks by anticipating market fluctuations.
 The SGX market allows investors to react to global events before the Indian market opens.

-- Higher liquidity: Due to its longer-than-traditional trading hours, Nifty SGX investing provides higher liquidity to traders.
+- Higher liquidity: Due to its longer-than-traditional trading hours, SGX Nifty investing provides higher liquidity to traders.

 Disadvantages of trading in SGX Nifty